Best Holiday Shows for NYC Kids

 'Tis the season to get the gang all dressed up to see some holiday shows.
-While there are certainly lots of spectacles to splurge on beyond the Radio City Christmas Spectacular, if you've got young children you may not want to blow all of your bucks on theater tickets.
-That's why our roundup includes six inexpensive, low-key shows, perfect for fidgety preschoolers, as well as six extravaganzas that are worth the splurge.
+While there are certainly lots of spectacles to splurge on beyond the Radio City Christmas Spectacular and all those Nutcrackers, if you've got young children you may not want to blow all of your bucks on theater tickets.
+That's why our roundup includes a range of productions, from inexpensive, low-key offerings perfect for fidgety preschoolers, to extravaganzas that are worth the money.
 Bonus: We've got the scoop on how to save money to a few of the higher-priced offerings.

-Click through to our listings for all the details, including address, time and recommended ages.
+Click through to our listings for all the details, including address and performance schedule.

 The Three Bears Holiday Bash — Upper West Side

 Through Friday, December 30

 The three bears and all their fairy-tale pals are back at Central Park's Swedish Cottage Marionette Theatre for their annual seasonal variety show.
 This spirited marionette performance celebrates all the holidays, whether you observe Christmas, Kwanzaa or Hanukkah.
 A perfect theatergoing experience for very young audiences. $10 for adults, $7 for children under age 12

 Pilobolus: Shadowland — West Village